 Dr Evelyn Silber – Chair of SAFAP

 Dr Evelyn Silber is Hon.
 Professorial Research Fellow in the History of Art at the University of Glasgow.
-She is a former Director of the Hunterian, University of Glasgow , also of Leeds Museums and Galleries, and Assistant Director at Birmingham Museums and Galleries.
+She is a former Director of The Hunterian, University of Glasgow , also of Leeds Museums and Galleries, and Assistant Director at Birmingham Museums and Galleries.
 From 2006-2009 she was a member of the Historic Environment Advisory Council for Scotland.
 A historian and art historian by training, originally specialising in medieval manuscript illumination, she has considerable experience of the issues around the acquisition, conservation and presentation of archaeological and numismatic material and the care and presentation of medieval sites for the enjoyment and understanding of the public.
-Evelyn has lived in Glasgow for 15 years and is involved in several local heritage and cultural tourism projects, including Chairmanship of the Charles Rennie Mackintosh.
+Evelyn has lived in Glasgow for 17 years and is involved in several local heritage and cultural tourism projects.

 Jacob O’Sullivan is the Museums Galleries Scotland (MGS) representative on the panel.
 MGS is the National Development Body for the museum sector in Scotland, working collaboratively to invest in and develop a sustainable museum and galleries sector for Scotland, in line with the aims of ‘Going Further: The National Strategy for Scotland’s Museums and Galleries’.
 As Collections and Engagement Manager, Jacob works with museums across Scotland to support collections management and engagement with collections.
 Prior to working at MGS, Jacob was Curator of the Large Objects collections at the Highland Folk Museum, Newtonmore.
 He has also worked with National Museums Northern Ireland and Cregneash Folk Museum in the Isle of Man (where he is from).
 He studied at Queen’s University Belfast, and the University of Ulster.